hornbill/goLDAPUserImport/README.SOURCE.md

 * Action - (Both | Update | Create) - When to Set the User Manager On Create, On Update or Both
 * Enabled - Turns on or off the Manager Import
 * Attribute - The LDAP Attribute to use for the name of the Manager ,Any value wrapped with [] will be treaded as an LDAP field
-* GetIDFromName - Lookup Hornbill User Id From Name, The Managers Name matched in the Regex must explicitly match the full name in Hornbill (true | false)
+* GetIDFromName - Pull data from the Attribute using the bellow Regex (true | false)
+* SearchforManager - Use data extracted from Attribute to search for the name of the manager this must match the name as stored in hornbill.
+If set to false then the data pulled from the attribute using the Regex match is used as the manager id (true | false)
 * Regex - Optional Regex String to Match the Name from an DSN String when using GetIDFromName
 * Reverse - Reverse the Name String Matched from the Regex (true | false) when using GetIDFromName
 * ManagerSearchField - Change the User profile feild that is being searched on, default is h_name